Myp3a/GenshinConfigurator/README.md

  - Raw config editor

 ## Installation
+> Requires .NET 8.0.
+If you don't have it, you will be prompted for installation.

 Download the [latest release](https://github.com/Myp3a/GenshinConfigurator/releases/latest) and run it!

 If you have any questions about app usage, you may consider visiting the [wiki](https://github.com/Myp3a/GenshinConfigurator/wiki).